Ium101/Files-and-Folders-Lister-Z/USER_MANUAL.md

 ## Enterprise Edition

 - Do NOT include credits in the output files (DOCX / TXT / JSON).
-- Can create folders in the same structure as JSON file that's going to be selected.

 See `README.md` for more details.
 For support or more information, refer to the project README or contact Ium101.